Hendrix-CS/csci150/index.md

 ## <a name="quizzes">Quizzes</a>

-A short quiz will be given in class every Wednesday.
-The subject matter will correspond to the topic of the homework due that same week.
+A short quiz will be given at the start of class on most Wednesdays.
 Each quiz will contain one or more short problems that should be solvable within 10 minutes.

 Quizzes are pass-fail.
 If a student does not pass a quiz, or does not